mirarr-app/mirarr/README.md

 Download mirrar.ipa for sideloading on IOS.

 Note: On linux you need to have `xdg-user-dirs` package installed.

+### Some stuff needs extra love

+The app supports custom styles for special movies and TV shows that have enough character.
+You can suggest/request more of them in this issue #58.

 #### Do I need to login?